permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 // ...
 ```

-While this does make type requirements explicit, it also makes calling
+Unfortunately, while this does eliminate the issues with duck typing, it also
-`Server.poll` a bit more verbose.
+makes calling `Server.poll` quite a bit more verbose.

 ```Zig
 // ...